 - Bachelor of Science in Nursing (4-year program)

 If you choose an associate degree in nursing, you can be finished in two years or less.
-However, many people decide to complete a four-year bachelor of science in nursing program, since some employers prefer candidates with the higher degree.
+However, many people decide to complete a four-year BSN program since some employers prefer candidates with a higher degree.
 For people who already have a bachelor’s degree in another field, there are accelerated BSN programs of study to earn a bachelor’s of science in nursing as well.

 Step Two: Verify that Your Program is Accredited